Your liver is a football-sized organ on the right side of your belly, just below your ribs. It has many important jobs:

 The main treatment for alcoholic liver disease is to stop drinking alcohol

 Alcohol breaks down in your liver into substances that can damage your liver.
-The more alcohol you drink, the more damage to your liver.
+The more alcohol you drink, the more your liver can be damaged.

 You're at risk of alcoholic liver disease if you have more than 3 drinks a day for about 10 years.
 You're at risk of cirrhosis if you have more than 6 drinks a day for about 10 years.